 8 years ago, Lei Jun co-founded Xiaomi which is now going public for a valuation of $100 billion.
 That’s an outstanding achievement, but would you believe if I say that the company is successful only because it did exactly the opposite of what Apple is doing?
 Didn’t get it?
 Let me clear that up.

 Apple is mainly known for launching premium-end devices for a niche audience who can afford it.
 No wonder why 60% of Apple’s revenue comes from the iPhones alone.
 On the other side, China’s Apple is better known for launching low and mid-end devices where it is targeted at everyone by keeping the pricing for a marginal profit.
 It worked out, and the flash sales indeed boosted the company to where it is now.
 We can clearly say that the global success of Xiaomi is mainly because of the anti-Apple strategy.
 But again, why’s it relevant to the ‘cannibalization‘?

 Alright, let me ask a question.
 Ever wonder how many smartphones did Xiaomi announced this year?
 Well, it’s more than 10.
 Out of them, many have already arrived in India with a mere change in the name like Redmi S2 as Redmi Y2, etc. There are other smartphones like Mi 8, Mi 8SE, Mix 2S, etc. are queuing up to enter the Indian market in the coming months, but isn’t that the smartphone market is already crowded with just Xiaomi smartphones?

 As of now, Xiaomi has only concentrated on low-end and budget smartphones that made it reach the top position in terms of sales and market share.
-It’s evident that the anti-Apple strategy worked out really well.
+The anti-Apple strategy worked out well.
 However, from an end-user perspective, it’s kind of a mess to see the overcrowded smartphone market with just Xiaomi phones.
 Even though I’m a big fan of Xiaomi, these days, I couldn’t keep a count of smartphones they’re launching.
 One major thing that’s bothering me is the way they’re launching the phones’.